 Nature is unpredictable.
 It is beautiful and mysterious beyond imagination.
 Plants are sustaining all human beings on this planet.
 Life can not exist on earth if there is no oxygen produced by these plants.
 Therefore, the study of plants becomes important to the science.
 The branch of Science, which deals with the study of plants is called Botany.

+Once you grasp the basic concepts of this series, numbers of Fibonacci in nature can be perceived easily.
 So let’s begin with the intelligent design of the plants.

 Leaf Arrangement (Phyllotaxis)